eastgenomics/eris/README.md

 The arguments are as follows:
 - `hgnc`: path to HGMC dump txt file, allowing gene names to be standardised.
 The file is CSV format and contains columns for HGNC ID, Approved Symbol, Previous Symbols, Alias Symbols.
 This file should be documented with a release version.
 An example HGNC file can be downloaded from: https://www.genenames.org/download/custom/
+- `hgnc_release`: the documented release version for the `hgnc` file.
 - `mane`: path to MANE CSV file, which informs which transcripts are labelled as clinical.
 This file should be documented with a release version.
 An example GRCh37 file is available at: http://tark.ensembl.org/web/mane_GRCh37_list/
 - `mane_ext_id`: the external file ID for the release-tagged MANE CSV file
 - `mane_release`: the release version associated with the MANE CSV file and its file ID.
 - `gff`: path to parsed gff.tsv (project-Fkb6Gkj433GVVvj73J7x8KbV:file-GF611Z8433Gk7gZ47gypK7ZZ)
+- `gff_release`: the documented release version for the `gff` file.
 - `g2refseq`: path to the g2refseq table from the HGMD database, in csv format
 - `g2refseq_ext_id`: external file ID for release-tagged HGMD g2refseq table
 - `markname`: path to markname table from the HGMD database, in csv format
 - `markname_ext_id`: external file ID for versioned HGMD markname table
-- `hgmd_release_label`: the release version of HGMD, associated with both markname and g2refseq
+- `hgmd_release`: the release version of HGMD, associated with both markname and g2refseq
 - `refgenome`: reference genome.
 Permitted values are: 37/GRCh37/hg19 or 38/GRCh38/hg38

 *HGMD database source can be found on DNAnexus (project-Fz4Q15Q42Z9YjYk110b3vGYQ:file-Fz4Q46842Z9z2Q6ZBjy7jVPY)